Barbosa, Santander: Geography

-Barbosa limits by the north, with the municipality of Güepsa; by the south with the municipality of National Bridge, by the east with the Suárez river and the municipality of Moniquirá (Boyacá) and by the west with the municipalities of Vélez and Guavatá.
+Barbosa limits by the north, with the municipality of Güepsa; by the south with the municipality of Puente Nacional, by the east with the Suárez river and the municipality of Moniquirá (Boyacá) and by the west with the municipalities of Vélez and Guavatá.
 With Vélez, it limits along the blade of Santa Rosa, in a length of 7.5 km; towards the southwestern end, with Guavatá in about half a kilometer, in the south with Puente Nacional along the Semiza creek, in a three and a half kilometer route, until its affluence with the Suárez river.
 From there, with the Suarez River in between, it borders the department of Boyacá, which, at the height of the Liberty Bridge, on the national highway (Tunja-Bucaramanga), describes a wide north-facing arch.
 The length of the eastern boundary on the bank is about 14.3 km.

 The municipality of Barbosa communicates with Bogota through the National Bridge, Chiquinquirá, a paved road for the most part and begins the transversal of Carare (Puerto Berrío, on the Magdalena River).
 It also has an airport, useful for twin-engine aviation equipment.